alchin2/tssplusplus/README.md

 <!-- ABOUT THE PROJECT -->
 ## TSS++

 On ~~7/10~~ ~~7/20~~ 7/21 8:00 am PST.
 A new student info system called Triton Student System (TSS) was released.
-This replaced the beloved webreg system that helped UCSD students enroll and plan their courses for years.
-TSS recieved many complaints, not only ue to the delay in launch but also for its lack luster UI design and slow responses.
+Triton Student System (TSS), replacing the beloved WebReg that carried generations of students through enrollment seasons.

 TSS++ Offers an alternative way to browse through the schedule of classes, and plan your schedule (without TritonGPT).
-It also features a live prerequisite viewer to assist with course planning
+It also features a live prerequisite viewer to assist with course planning, as well as exporting built schedules to standard .ics formats.

 ### Built With